M-Steve1/storefront-backend/README.md

 #### Development

-- To connect to the development database.
+- Connect to the development database.
-- Change `ENV = test` to `ENV = dev` in '.env' file
-- Setup database for development and make sure it tallys with the one on source code
+- Setup database for development and make sure it tally with the one on source code
-- Edit necessary spec file(s) and variables for development
 - Create table `db-migrate up`
 - Drop table `db-migrate down`
 - start script: